southseaboy/local-wordpress-development/Readme.md

 `cd` into the `certs` directory and run `mkcert host.docker.internal` which should create two files called `host.docker.internal-key.pem` and `host.docker.internal.pem`.

-Now cd to your directory with `Dockerfile` in it and run `docker compose up --build` to build the image and bring it online.
+Now cd back upto the `local-wordpress-development` directory and run `docker compose up --build` to build the image and bring it online.
 You should be able to access your site at `host.docker.internal` and see the WordPress install screen.
 If you want to keep the docker process running in the background (without terminal logging all files accessed) run `docker compose up --build -d`.

 ### PHPMyAdmin